sisl/Contrail/docs/source/tutorial.rst

 #.
 Repeat this process until you have created two nominal paths inside of one nominal encounter.

 Click *Exit Create Mode* to leave create mode.
-You can visualize your nominal encounter in the same way described in the Visualization section of this doc.
+You can visualize your nominal encounter in the same way described in the Visualization section above.

 You CANNOT edit the data table directly when in create mode - please do so after exiting create mode.